How Much Does It Cost To Climb Kilimanjaro:

 Kilimanjaro mountain is the free-standing and dormant volcanic highest mountain in Arusha, attracting more tourists to climb every year.

-Walk in the rain forest with high qualified guides and porters who will make your climb to Kilimanjaro unforgettable to top of Kibo and Mawenzi peak.
+Walk in the rain forest with high qualified guides and porters who will make your climb to Kilimanjaro unforgettable to the top of Kibo and Mawenzi peak.

 Climb to Kilimanjaro you can choose which route you can use, but the scenic one is Machame Route.
 The easy route is the Marangu route which will be a climb for 5-6days.
 Choose the Kilimanjaro route here.